douban/brownant/docs/userguide.rst

 Quick Start
 ===========

-There is a simple crawling application written with brownant.
+There is a simple crawling application written with BrownAnt.
 It could get the download link from the PyPI home page of given project::

     from brownant.app import BrownAnt